morgankj/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  React JS is a Javascript library created by Facebook.
+It solves the problem with large projects whose frequent changes made over time resulted in a need to refresh and go through code to make sure that changes yielded the correct responses.
+React is fast, dynamic, scalable, and simple.
+It knows how to respond to updates and can make adjustments based on those updates.

-1. Describe component state.
+2. Describe component state.
+  Component state is a dynamic object used by React and managed by a component to represent information about that component's current circumstance.
+When a state-change occurs, the component re-renders.

-1. Describe props.
+3. Describe props.
+  Props (short for "properties") are React arguments passed from parent to child components.
+Props data is read-only, and should not be changed by child components.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  Side Effects refers to anything that affects something outside of the scope of the current function (like a network request).
+You are able to control side effects using the useEffect() function (or Effect Hook), which takes a callback function, and an optional value; this optional value is used to sync effects in a React component with changes to that value (usually a state or props).